nhlpa/dba-in-a-box/README.md

-# dba-in-a-box
+# DBA In A Box
-Useful scripts, tools and jobs to make life as a DBA easier.
+Useful scripts and jobs to make life as a DBA easier.

-Comes bundled with:
+## Scripts Included
 - [sp_whoIsActive][1] by Adam Machanic
 - [DatabaseIntegrityCheck][2] by Ola Hallengren
 - [IndexOptimize][7] by Ola Hallengren